Varol Cagdas Tok

 The history of denial of service attacks is a history of attackers finding new sources of asymmetry as old ones were addressed.

 Early attacks, Smurf, fraggle, ping of death, exploited misconfigurations, protocol implementation bugs, and the relative scarcity of defensive tools.
-Smurf attacks directed amplified ICMP traffic at victims by spoofing source addresses to broadcast addresses of networks that would generate replies from all hosts.
-The amplification factor was bounded by the number of hosts responding to broadcast ICMP on the intermediary network.
-BCP 38 (ingress filtering) and the gradual disabling of directed broadcast forwarding largely eliminated this attack class, though the deployment of BCP 38 remains incomplete decades after its publication.
+Smurf attacks directed amplified ICMP traffic at victims by spoofing source addresses to broadcast addresses of networks that would reply from all hosts.
+BCP 38 (ingress filtering) and the gradual disabling of directed broadcast forwarding largely eliminated this class, though BCP 38 deployment remains incomplete decades after its publication.

-The SYN flood as a widely recognized attack class dates from roughly 1996, associated with the paper by Phil Kocher and earlier operational reports.
-SYN cookies were proposed as a defense and were eventually integrated into major operating systems, though not without resistance from implementers who were concerned about the loss of TCP options.
+The SYN flood as a widely recognized attack class dates from roughly 1996.
+SYN cookies were proposed as a defense and eventually integrated into major operating systems, though not without resistance from implementers concerned about the loss of TCP options.

 Distributed attacks using botnets became feasible as internet-connected host populations grew and security practices lagged.
-The MafiaBoy attacks in 2000 demonstrated that a single individual with access to a moderate-sized botnet could take down large web properties.
-The Mirai botnet in 2016 demonstrated that the IoT device population represented an enormous pool of compromisable hosts with high-bandwidth connections and minimal security, capable of generating attacks measured in terabits per second.
+The MafiaBoy attacks in 2000 demonstrated that a single individual with a moderate-sized botnet could take down large web properties.
+The Mirai botnet in 2016 demonstrated that the IoT device population represented an enormous pool of compromisable hosts capable of generating attacks measured in terabits per second.

 Amplification attacks matured through the 2000s and 2010s.
 DNS amplification became practical as open resolvers remained deployed in large numbers.
 NTP amplification using the monlist command achieved amplification factors exceeding 500x.
-Memcached reflection in 2018 demonstrated amplification factors of approximately 50,000x under some conditions, enabling attacks in the terabit range from a small number of attack sources.
+Memcached reflection in 2018 demonstrated amplification factors of approximately 50,000x, enabling attacks in the terabit range from a small number of attack sources.

-Application-layer attacks emerged as volumetric defenses, scrubbing infrastructure, traffic shaping, bandwidth scaling, became standard for large targets.
+Application-layer attacks emerged as volumetric defenses, scrubbing infrastructure, traffic shaping, and bandwidth scaling, became standard for large targets.
 The HTTP layer, accessible through CDN infrastructure that attenuates volumetric traffic, became the primary attack surface for sophisticated campaigns against well-defended targets.
-R.U.D.Y.
-(R-U-Dead-Yet), Slowloris, and similar slow-rate attack tools demonstrated that a server could be denied to legitimate users with modest traffic volumes by exploiting the connection handling behavior of web servers.
+R.U.D.Y., Slowloris, and similar slow-rate tools demonstrated that a server could be denied to legitimate users with modest traffic volumes by exploiting web server connection handling behavior.

-Today's campaigns combine volumetric, protocol, and application-layer techniques simultaneously, use legitimate cloud infrastructure as attack sources, and rely on commercial stresser services that have made sophisticated attacks available without any particular technical skill.
+Today's campaigns combine volumetric, protocol, and application-layer techniques simultaneously, use legitimate cloud infrastructure as attack sources, and rely on commercial stresser services that make sophisticated attacks available without any particular technical skill.

 What Comes Next